eternaItree/eternaItree.github.io/_posts/2022-10-29-PAWNYABLE_UAF_Walkthrough.md

 ## Introduction

-I've been wanting to learn Linux Kernel exploitation for some time and a couple months ago [@ptrYudai] (https://twitter.com/ptrYudai) from [@zer0pts] (https://twitter.com/zer0pts) tweeted that they released the beta version of their website [PAWNYABLE!] (https://pawnyable.cafe/), which is a "resource for middle to advanced learners to study Binary Exploitation".
+I've been wanting to learn Linux Kernel exploitation for some time and a couple months ago [@ptrYudai](https://twitter.com/ptrYudai) from [@zer0pts](https://twitter.com/zer0pts) tweeted that they released the beta version of their website [PAWNYABLE!](https://pawnyable.cafe/), which is a "resource for middle to advanced learners to study Binary Exploitation".
 The first section on the website with material already ready is "Linux Kernel", so this was a perfect place to start learning.

 The author does a great job explaining everything you need to know to get started, things like: setting up a debugging environment, CTF-specific tips, modern kernel exploitation mitigations, using QEMU, manipulating images, etc, so this blogpost will focus exclusively on my experience with the challenge and the way I decided to solve it.